 Strayed’s book inspired actor and playwright Nia Vardalos’ adaption of the same name which opens at the Rep next week.
 You may be familiar with Vardalos from her sleeper hit 2002 film, My Big Fat Greek Wedding.
 But you may not know that she’s also written a funny and poignant memoir about her experiences as an adoptive parent, Instant Mom.

-Seattle Repertory Theatre presents IBSEN IN CHICAGO by David Grimm from February 2 to March 4, 2018.
-Librarians at Seattle Public Library created this list of books, CDs and films to enhance your experience of the show: Seattle Rep’s IBSEN IN CHICAGO: Beyond the Theatre.
+Seattle Repertory Theatre presents NINA SIMONE: FOUR WOMEN by Christina Ham from April 26 to June 2, 2019.
+Librarians at Seattle Public Library created this list of books, music and films to enhance your experience of the show.

-Seattle Repertory Theatre presents Jane Austen’s PRIDE AND PREJUDICE adapted by Kate Hamill from September 29 to October 29, 2017.
-Librarians at Seattle Public Library created this list of books, CDs and films to enhance your experience of the show: Seattle Rep’s PRIDE & PREJUDICE: Beyond the Theatre.
+Seattle Repertory Theatre presents LAST OF THE BOYS by Steven Dietz, directed by Braden Abraham, from January 18 to February 10, 2019.
+Librarians at Seattle Public Library created this list of books, films, and music to enhance your experience of the show.